Tom Flynn PhD FRCSI(Ophth) FRCOphth CertLRS

 He was a consultant ophthalmic surgeon in the cornea, cataract and refractive services at Moorfields Eye Hospital from 2013 until 2019.

 Mr Flynn has a strong track record in vision science and was awarded a PhD by University College London in 2011 for his research on corneal transplant immunology and ocular allergy.
 He is also engaged in research on cataract surgery outcomes and on corneal imaging.
 He has published many academic papers in the field of corneal surgery and acts as a reviewer for sixteen medical journals.
 He lectures at national and international meetings and symposia and has trained many fellows in corneal surgery at Moorfields Eye Hospital.

-Mr Flynn is registered as a specialist with the GMC and is a Fellow of the Royal College of Ophthalmologists (FRCOphth).He is a member of the European and UK and Ireland Societies of Cataract and Refractive Surgery (ESCRS, UKISCRS).
+Mr Flynn is registered as a specialist with the Medical Council and is a Fellow of the Royal College of Ophthalmologists (FRCOphth).
+He holds the Certificate in Laser and Refractive Surgery (CertLRS) from the Royal College of Ophthalmologists.He is a member of the European and UK and Ireland Societies of Cataract and Refractive Surgery (ESCRS, UKISCRS).